Rich107/opencode.nvim/README.md

 # opencode.nvim

-Neovim plugin for convenient interaction with [opencode](https://github.com/sst/opencode).
+Neovim plugin to conveniently interact with [opencode](https://github.com/sst/opencode).
 Send prompts and code directly from your editor, with support for visual selections, placeholders, and automatic buffer reloading.

 > [!WARNING]
 > This plugin is in initial development.
 Expect breaking changes and rough edges.